 Five Fast Facts About STIs

 - You can have an STI and not know it!
 There are many types of STIs or Sexually Transmitted Infections.
 Some have obvious symptoms while others might not show symptoms for some time.
 This means that if you have been sexually active, you could have an STI and not know it!
 Some STIs, such as HPV (Human Papilloma Virus), can result in cancer.
 Having an STI also increases the risk of HIV transmission (Human Immunodeficiency Virus).
-For more symptom facts read on.

 - STIs can be tested and treated!
 STIs such as chlamydia and gonorrhoea can be easily detected via a simple urine test by your doctor or nearest sexual health clinic.
 BBVs, or blood borne viruses such as HIV or Hepatitis B, require a blood test, while other conditions such as pubic lice or scabies require a visual check.
 Click here for details about detection, treatment and your nearest sexual health clinic

 - You can prevent STIs!
 Condoms and dams provide a physical barrier between you and sexually transmitted bacteria and viruses.
 While it is still possible to contract STIs such as herpes or genital warts when using protection, condoms and dams do minimise the overall risk of contracting or spreading an STI.
 You can also minimise the spread of parasites such as lice or scabies via prompt treatment.
 If you are sexually active, always use protection.
-Read on for more information on signs, symptoms, condoms, and treatments.

 - You can ask the question!
 You can't tell if someone has an STI just by looking at them.
 Before thinking about sex, ask your potential partner if they have been tested for STIs, and ask for protection to be used.
 For more information on how to negotiate for safe and consensual sex, read on.
 Also, do kiss and tell!
 If you have an STI, let past and present partners know.
 Get tested and treated so that when a future partner asks if you have been tested, you can say yes!
 Check out the Let Them Know website for more information about notifying others and about how your doctor can help you do this confidentially.
 If you are an Aboriginal or Torres Strait Islander, check out the Better To Know website.